Admission Requirements for the Regular MSW Program

 Notes with regard to the GPA:

-- Graduate students who have completed at least 9 hours of graduate coursework from a particular program of study related to social work may request this GPA to be used in addition to the above.
+- Applicants who have completed at least 9 hours of graduate coursework from a particular program of study related to social work may request this GPA to be used in addition to the above.

 Applicants must also have taken at least 3 credits in research design and/or statistics, preferably in the social sciences, as evidenced in the departmental application and student transcript.